jnivala/retro-compatibles/README.md

 ## Notes

-RJ45 functionality needs keystone.scad from https://raw.githubusercontent.com/glennswest/switchfector/master/keystone.scad placed  in resources subdirectory.
+Keystone module is implemented by https://raw.githubusercontent.com/glennswest/switchfector/master/keystone.scad.
+It is placed  in resources subdirectory.